LL Flooring (NYSE:LL) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of LL Flooring (NYSE:LL – Free Report) in a research report released on Wednesday morning.
+StockNews.com began coverage on shares of LL Flooring (NYSE:LL – Free Report) in a research note released on Thursday.
 The firm issued a sell rating on the specialty retailer’s stock.

-Separately, Loop Capital cut shares of LL Flooring from a hold rating to a sell rating and set a $3.25 price target on the stock. in a research report on Thursday, July 13th.

-Large investors have recently bought and sold shares of the business.
-River & Mercantile Asset Management LLP increased its position in LL Flooring by 81.9% in the first quarter.
-River & Mercantile Asset Management LLP now owns 274,010 shares of the specialty retailer’s stock worth $1,039,000 after purchasing an additional 123,400 shares during the last quarter.
-CWM LLC boosted its stake in LL Flooring by 223.3% during the first quarter.
-CWM LLC now owns 10,035 shares of the specialty retailer’s stock worth $38,000 after buying an additional 6,931 shares during the period.
-Barclays PLC boosted its stake in LL Flooring by 45.3% during the second quarter.
-Barclays PLC now owns 32,294 shares of the specialty retailer’s stock worth $123,000 after buying an additional 10,074 shares during the period.
-Ronald Blue Trust Inc. purchased a new position in LL Flooring during the third quarter worth $55,000.
-Finally, Gladius Capital Management LP purchased a new position in LL Flooring during the third quarter worth $30,000.
-Institutional investors own 53.24% of the company’s stock.
+Several hedge funds have recently made changes to their positions in the stock.
+Sei Investments Co. grew its position in shares of LL Flooring by 15.7% in the third quarter.
+Sei Investments Co. now owns 68,400 shares of the specialty retailer’s stock valued at $217,000 after purchasing an additional 9,300 shares in the last quarter.
+Ameriprise Financial Inc. grew its position in shares of LL Flooring by 17.5% in the third quarter.
+Ameriprise Financial Inc. now owns 184,200 shares of the specialty retailer’s stock valued at $584,000 after purchasing an additional 27,500 shares in the last quarter.
+AQR Capital Management LLC grew its position in shares of LL Flooring by 186.3% in the third quarter.
+AQR Capital Management LLC now owns 219,585 shares of the specialty retailer’s stock valued at $696,000 after purchasing an additional 142,894 shares in the last quarter.
+Innovis Asset Management LLC purchased a new position in shares of LL Flooring in the third quarter valued at $87,000.
+Finally, Charles Schwab Investment Management Inc. grew its position in shares of LL Flooring by 17.2% in the third quarter.
+Charles Schwab Investment Management Inc. now owns 626,670 shares of the specialty retailer’s stock valued at $1,987,000 after purchasing an additional 91,865 shares in the last quarter.
+53.24% of the stock is currently owned by hedge funds and other institutional investors.

 About LL Flooring